NessInMorse/NessInMorse.github.io/_posts/2023-06-25-assembling_genomes.markdown

 * All of the output files are stored in separate folders per category
 * General overview of the fastq-reads file in a text-file
 * Analysis of the quality per base in the reads file
+* Analysis of the GC-distribution of the sequences
 * General overview of the VCF-file in a text-file
 * Analysis of the VCF-file with heatmaps per contig